MolecularAI/QSARtuna/README.md

 ```

 Data section specifies location of the dataset file.
-In this example it specifies a relative path to the `tests/data` folder
+In this example it specifies a relative path to the `tests/data` folder.
-in the source code repository.

 Settings section specifies that:
 * we are building a regression model,